Last updated on: August 6th, 2019

 It is not difficult to learn Kendo UI because a lot of developers are familiar with jQuery.
 It's a free and open-source framework, but it is slightly limited in terms of features to work, you won't get dedicated technical support and some commonly used widgets are still under a commercial license.

-The Quasar Framework has been in active development since 2016.
-It is powered by Vue.js and enables developers to write code a single time and deploy simultaneously as a website (SPA, PWA, SSR), mobile app (iOS, Android) and desktop (using Electron) using a single code base.
+The Quasar Framework is powered by Vue.js and enables developers to write code a single time and deploy simultaneously as a website (SPA, PWA, SSR), mobile app (iOS, Android) and desktop (using Electron) using a single code base.

 Out of the box, Quasar also offers HTML/CSS/JS minification, cache busting, tree shaking, sourcemapping, code-splitting & lazy loading, ES6 transpiling, linting code, and accessibility features, while keeping a small performance overhead.